Franz Xaver von Gietl: Life

-Gietl studied medicine at the universities of Landshut, Würzburg and Munich.
-In 1827 he received his doctorate form the University of Munich with a pathological work on neuro ganglia.
+Gietl studied medicine at the Ludwig-Maximilians-Universität in Landshut, the University of Würzburg, and the Ludwig-Maximilians-Universität München (successor of Ludwig-Maximilians-Universität after moving to Munich).
+In 1827, he received his doctorate from the Ludwig-Maximilians-Universität München with a pathological work on neuro ganglia.

-1831 he was sent by the government to examine the cholera in Bohemia, Moravia and Silesia.
-In 1834 he was appointed to the post of the personal physician to the then crown prince and later king Maximilian II of Bavaria.
-In addition in 1838 he became professor at the University of Munich and from 1842 to 1851 Director of the Municipal Clinic of Munich (Klinikum links der Isar).
-With the end of the winter semester 1885/1886 he retired as lecturer because of his advancing heart disease.
+In 1831, he was sent by the government to examine the cholera in Bohemia, Moravia and Silesia.
+In 1834, he was appointed to the post of the personal physician to the then crown prince and later king Maximilian II of Bavaria.
+In addition, in 1838, he became professor at the Ludwig-Maximilians-Universität München and from 1842 to 1851 Director of the Municipal Clinic of Munich (Klinikum links der Isar).
+With the end of the winter semester 1885/1886, he retired as lecturer due to his advancing heart disease.

 Gietls work focussed on Cholera and Typhoid fever esp. clinical observations and their treatment.
-In addition he published on Erysipelas and statistical observations at the Municipal Clinic.
+In addition, he published on Erysipelas and statistical observations at the Municipal Clinic.

-On the occasion of his 80th birthday in 1883 he became the 11th Honorary Citizen of Munich (comp.
+On the occasion of his 80th birthday in 1883, he became the 11th Honorary Citizen of Munich (comp.
 List of honorary citizens of Munich).